core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-The list of data nodes may become prohibitively long.
+Without additional filtering, the list of data nodes may become prohibitively
+long.
 Implementations MAY return a subset
 of this list or can rely solely on the YANG library.

 ### Event stream Resource Discovery